kunalj101/python_intro_hackathon/chapter2.md

 str2 = "I am doing a course Introduction to Hackathon using " str3 = "Python"

-# Write a code to store concatenated string of str2 and str3 into variable str4
+# Write a line of code to store concatenated string of str2 and str3 into variable str4
 str4 =

 ```